Flank/flank-dashboard/docs/18_github_actions_metrics_integration.md

 - `path` is a path to the artifact that will be exported;
 - `if-no-files-found` specifies whether this job will fail your workflow if no files found by specified `path`.

-For more detailed description of all properties see an [Upload a Build Artifact](https://github.com/marketplace/actions/upload-a-build-artifact) marketplace page.
+For a more detailed description of all properties, see an [Upload a Build Artifact](https://github.com/marketplace/actions/upload-a-build-artifact) marketplace page.

 # CI Integrations tool configuration

 > Explain the process of creating the CI Integrations tool configuration

-To be able to synchronize the build data using the CI Integrations tool we should create `YAML` configuration files for each project that will be used by the CI Integrations tool to sync the build data with the Metrics Web application.
-Assume we have an `Awesome Project` and an `awesome_actions.yml` workflow file with `Awesome Project Actions` job used to run tests of the `Awesome Project` and publish the `coverage_report` as a build artifact.
+To be able to synchronize the build data using the CI Integrations tool, we should create `YAML` configuration files for each project that will be used by the CI Integrations tool to sync the build data with the Metrics Web application.
+Assume we have an `Awesome Project` and an `awesome_actions.yml` workflow file with the `Awesome Project Actions` job used to run tests of the `Awesome Project` and publish the `coverage_report` as a build artifact.
 If so, let's create a sample configuration file for this project:

 ```yaml
 source: